dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Add a new member](/files/add-member-link-members-screen.png)

-1. Enter the email address of the member you want to invite.
+1. Enter the email address of the user you want to invite.
 It doesn't matter if they have an account with DNSimple or not.
 They'll receive an email inviting them to join the account.

     ![Add a new member form](/files/add-member-screen.png)

-1. The invitation will appear in the pending invitation section until the member accepts it.
+1. The invitation will appear in the pending invitation section until the user accepts it.
 If there's something wrong with the invite, you can resend it, or remove it.
-Removing it will cancel the invitation immediately, and the member will no longer be able to accept it.
+Removing it will cancel the invitation immediately, and the user will no longer be able to accept it.

 </div>

 ## Removing members from an account

 <div class="section-steps" markdown="1">
-1. If you have an account with multiple members, but want to remove one, you should switch to the account and visit the settings for it from the menu.
+1. If you have an account with multiple members but want to remove one, you should switch to the account, and visit the settings from the menu.

     ![Visit settings for selected account](/files/account-switcher.jpg)